anveshmuppeda/aws/gen-ai/imp.md

 SageMaker Model evaluation
 Model Evaluation - Model evaluation refers to assessing the performance of a machine learning model using specific metrics such as accuracy, precision, recall, or F1 score.
 Model evaluation does not involve exploratory tasks like calculating statistics or visualizing data; instead, it focuses on validating the effectiveness of a trained model.
 Therefore, this phase does not align with the company's current activities.
 Model evaluation is the process of evaluating and comparing model outputs to determine the model that is best suited for a use case.

+SageMaker Role Manager:
+ provides a baseline set of permissions for ML activities and personas through a catalog of prebuilt AWS Identity and Access Management (IAM) policies.

+Capture model information -
+ SageMaker Model Cards is a repository for model information in the Amazon SageMaker Console and helps you centralize and standardize model documentation so you can implement ML responsibly.

+Track model behavior -
+ SageMaker Model Dashboard gives you a comprehensive overview of deployed models and endpoints so that you can track resources and model behavior violations in one place.
+You can monitor model behavior in four dimensions: data quality, model quality, bias drift, and feature attribution drift.

 Diffusion Model - Diffusion models create new data by iteratively making controlled random changes to an initial data sample.
 They start with the original data and add subtle changes (noise), progressively making it less similar to the original.
 This noise is carefully controlled to ensure the generated data remains coherent and realistic.
 After adding noise over several iterations, the diffusion model reverses the process.
 Reverse denoising gradually removes the noise to produce a new data sample that resembles the original.